Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 ## Create the database objects

 Create the database tables needed to represent Authors, Books and the many-to-many relationship between Authors and Books.
-You can find the `libray.azure-sql.sql` script that you can use to create three tables, along with sample data:
+You can find the `libray.azure-sql.sql` script in the 'azure-sql-db' folder that you can use to create three tables, along with sample data:

 - `dbo.authors`: Table containing authors
 - `dbo.books`: Table containing books